SalK91/convex_optimization/docs/convex/17_kkt.md

   - In the unconstrained case, there are no forces — pure gradient equilibrium.
   - With constraints, these forces push the solution back into the feasible region.

-> Physically, you can imagine optimization as minimizing potential energy subject to rigid walls (constraints).
-> At equilibrium, the total force — gradient of $f$ plus constraint reactions — equals zero.
-> Convexity ensures the landscape is bowl-shaped.
-> Slater’s condition ensures the bowl has interior volume so that primal and dual solutions coincide.
-> Together they make the KKT framework both elegant and powerful — the foundation upon which Lagrange duality theory is built.